 You’ll pass remnants from the mining era with old wooden steps along the way.

-The views of Mount Aspiring National Park is breathtaking with bush robins, fantails and riflemen birds all around you in this untouched beauty!
+The views of Mount Aspiring National Park are breathtaking with bush robins, fantails, and riflemen birds all around you in this untouched beauty!

 Once at the lake, have a snack and take in the area.
 The lake’s still waters reflect the towering peaks around it.